ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_2/Intro_Phylogenetics.md

 ```

 ### Creating the phylogram
 A "phylogram" is a tree with branch lengths measured in the expected number of substitutions.
 We create a deterministic variable `phylogeny` to wrap the topology and branch lengths together into a phylogram using the function `treeAssembly`.
-Notice that because this is a deterministic node, we do not need to define movement proposals as with and stochastic variables `br_lens` and `topology`.
+Notice that because this is a deterministic node, we do not need to define movement proposals, as we did for the stochastic variables `br_lens` and `topology`.

 ```
 phylogeny := treeAssembly(topology, br_lens)
 ```
 ### Specifying the substitution model
 The last component of the model is the substitution model (the `Q matrix`), which comprises two different types of parameters: the _exchangeability rates_ (`er`) and the _stationary frequencies_ (`pi`).
 In this analysis, we will use the _GTR_ substitution model, in which there are six rates and four frequencies, 10 stochastic parameters.
-Notice that in a GTI (time-irreversible) model, there would four frequencies but 12 rates.
+Notice that in a _GTI_ (time-irreversible) model, there would four frequencies but 12 rates.

 We assign a prior *Dirichlet* distribution to the stationary frequencies, a multinomial distribution in which each frequency has its own prior but the sum of priors equals to 1.
 Below, all priors are made equally probable.
-We assign the same type of prior to the rates.
-Each prior is updated simultaneously with the same movement.
+We assign the same type of Dirichlet prior to the rate parameters.
+Each of these priors is updated simultaneously in the same movement proposal.

 Finally, we construct a deterministic variable, the `Q matrix` by wrapping together the `er` and `pi` parameters using the function `fnGTR`.